 In June 2022, the trading volume on AIX was $16,444,269, a 2.2 times increase compared to the previous month.
 The reason for the upward trend is a sharp rise in the trading activity of debt instruments and Kazatomprom GDR and shares and Kaspi.kz GDR.

 Issuers, Brokers, Accounts

-As of the end of July 2022, 131 issues of securities from 87 different issuers, including 19 ETNs (Exchange traded notes), comprised the AIX official list.
-AIX trading members are 17 Kazakhstan and 11 international brokers.
-More than 361 thousand investor accounts have been opened in the AIX Central Securities Depository.
+As of the end of June 2022, 131 issues of securities of 87 different issuers, including 19 ETNs (Exchange traded notes), are included in the official AIX list.
+AIX trading members are 17 Kazakhstani and 12 international brokers.
+More than 344 thousand investor accounts have been opened in the AIX CSD.

-At the end of June, the total market capitalization of companies listed on the equity segment in AIX (Kazatomprom, Polymetal, Halyk Bank, Ferro-Alloy Resources Limited, Bank CenterCredit, Kaspi.kz) exceeds USD 22.7 billion.
+At the end of June, the total market capitalization of companies listed in the equity segment on AIX (Kazatomprom, Polymetal, Halyk Bank, Ferro-Alloy Resources Limited, CenterCredit Bank, Kaspi.kz ), exceeds $20.4 billion.

 In June 2022, the official AIX list was expanded with the listing of three-year bonds of Halyk Bank of Kazakhstan JSC with a coupon rate of 2.5% in the amount of $100 million.
 This bond issue of the largest bank in Kazakhstan was held within the framework of its $500 million bond program.
 On June 30, 2022, Finbox Microfinance Organization LLP issued dollar bonds totalling $3 million.